-Father-son boat repair and fabrication shop finds power, flexibility and quality with TIG welder
+Father-son boat repair and fabrication shop finds flexibility with TIG welder

 “He was helping me from the time he was 11,” Garry says.